valentincthrn/StockMarketGNN/README.md

 # StockMarketGNN

-This project, in the context of the research thesis at the University of São Paulo, aims to explore the use of Graph Neural Networks for predicting the stock market.
-Especially, Graph Attention Networks (GATs) were implemented in different groups of Brazilian stocks that are all linked.
-This project is responsible for the whole pipeline from the ingestion of the data in the SQLite database to the predictions for future timesteps.
+This initiative represents a research endeavor undertaken as part of a thesis at the University of São Paulo, with the objective of examining the potential of Graph Neural Networks (GNNs) in forecasting stock market prices.
+The research specifically focuses on the implementation of Graph Attention Networks (GATs) across various clusters of interconnected Brazilian stocks.
+This comprehensive project encompasses the whole pipeline of the analytical process, ranging from the initial data ingestion into an SQLite database to the execution of predictive modeling for subsequent time intervals.

 ## Setup